 I am not much of an illustrator so for phonics, so I just use downloaded pics from Google, after all, they are not meant to be published but merely to help me in teaching my kid at home.
 There was a time when I drew the pictures (not from memory but by copying photos I took of him) and it took me centuries to finish.
 So I figured I have to be more efficient.
 So for his other books, which are commonly about his experiences in different places, I simply used his real pictures – no illustrations necessary!

-Since he is also not familiar with Filipino words, I made some of his books in both English and Filipino as well to get him to learn Filipino words and understand them.
-So far so good.
-The great thing about homemade books is that I get to tailor them according to particular events in his life like his graduation, or places he has been to.
+The great thing about homemade books is that I get to tailor them according to particular events in his life or places he has been to.
 Furthermore, I get to choose words that will not be too difficult for him and by doing so, get to help build his confidence in reading independently.

 With autism or not, reading can be a delightful bonding experience between a parent and a child.
 My older daughter already reads chapter books and there are nights when I am just dead tired I cannot keep my eyes open.
 She has read the book Number the Stars by Lois Lowry several times and she offered – or rather insisted – to read to me a chapter or 2 a night, all for the love of it.
 And I enjoyed it, I must say.